frankframework/frankframework/CONTRIBUTING.md

 - If you want to change -vm options in `eclipse.ini`, please be aware that that option is present already.
 Update the existing option and do not introduce a duplicate -vm.

 MHD: Does this still apply?
 I did not apply it while trying out.
+Later the build failed and I applied this.
+The build still failed.
+The build also failed when I replaced the Zulu JDK with the Oracle JDK again.

 - You need to adjust `eclipse.ini` to avoid problems with Lombok, see https://stackoverflow.com/questions/69218106/eclipse-not-able-to-open-java-files-unable-to-make-protected-final-java-lang.
 Please append the following lines: